Trams in Gdańsk: Trams in the Free City of Danzig

 Towards the end of 1919, the suspended lines began to be reinstated, and the numbering of some lines was changed.
 Lines from Promenade were redirected to Stadtgraben, after which the lines to Promenade were scrapped.
-In 1925, the construction of a line from Centrum to Heubude (modern Stogi) began; it was opened on 4 July 1927.
-In 1926, tracks on the newly established Paul-Beneke-Weg were opened, scrapping the single rail along Harbour quay.
-At the time in Neufahrwasser, two balloon loops were constructed; a small loop for the line from Centrum and a larger loop for the line from Brösen.
-In 1930, a new line from Grosse Allee across Aleja Hallera and ulica Mickiewicza to the loop at the intersection of aleja Legionów and ulica Kościuszki.
-On the line between Langfuhr and Oliva, the layout was changed, eliminating the line on ulica Szymanowskiego, building it instead on aleja Wojska Polskiego.
-Construction began for a new tram depot in Langfuhr.
+In 1925, the construction of a line from Centrum to Heubude (now Stogi) began; it was opened on 4 July 1927.
+In 1926, tracks on the newly established Paul-Beneke-Weg were opened, scrapping the single rail along Harbour Quay.
+At the same time in Neufahrwasser, two balloon loops were constructed.
+There was a small loop for the line from Centrum and a larger loop for the line from Brösen.

+In 1930, a new line from Grosse Allee across Aleja Hallera and ulica Mickiewicza opened to the loop at the intersection of aleja Legionów and ulica Kościuszki.
+On the line between Langfuhr and Oliva, the layout was changed, eliminating the line on ulica Szymanowskiego and replacing it with a line on aleja Wojska Polskiego.
+Construction also began for a new tram depot in Langfuhr.
 In 1934, pantographs were installed, except on the lines to Schidlitz and Ohra.
-Plans to extend the line to Bürgerwiesen (Rudnik) were scrapped.
+Plans to extend the network to Bürgerwiesen (Rudnik) were scrapped.
 In 1935, a new tram depot by ulica Stworsza was built, and the tram depot near Mirchauer Weg was converted into a bus depot.

-In 1942, the tram line from Centrum to Schidlitz was planned to be replace with trolleybus lines.
-However, these plans were never realized.
+In 1942, the tram line from Centrum to Schidlitz was planned to be replaced with trolleybus lines.
+These plans were never realized.
 The tramway network functioned normally until 24 March 1945.
-As a result of shelling from the Soviet army, the powerhouses on Ołowianka were unable to supply adequate power, causing some trams to stop on the streets.
-During street battles, the tram wagons were used as barricades.
+As a result of shelling from the Soviet army, the power houses on Ołowianka were unable to supply adequate power, causing some trams to stop on the streets.
+During street battles, the tramcars were used as barricades.